LaBoulangerie/LaBoulangerieMmo/README.md

 ## API

+Our API is distributed as a maven package, you can found out how to add it to your maven project [here.](https://github.com/LaBoulangerie/LaBoulangerieMmo/packages/1356101)
 ### Leaderboards

+> **/!\ This is still in an very early stage**

 LaBoulangerieMmo provides you with an API to create leaderboards that will be displayed on minecraft maps.
 This API takes care of all the headaches related to managing the maps, it creates the maps, deletes them stores them between restarts and provides you with a way to update them.